-Even the most severe critics of God's word do not say that it is "full" of contradictions.
-There are, however, some legitimate questions about Bible accuracy that can be raised.
+Even the most severe critics do not claim the Bible contradicts itself all of the time or that it is full of errors.
+There are, however, some legitimate questions about accuracy that can be raised.

-Many alleged contradictions can be dealt with as being scribal errors, especially when concerning numbers in the books of Samuel, Kings, and Chronicles.
-For example, one has 700 horsemen versus 7,000 in 2Samuel 8:4 and 1Chronicles 18:4, or 8 versus 18 as being the age of Jehoiachin when he ascended the throne.
+Many alleged Bible errors can be dealt with as being scribal mistakes, especially when concerning numbers in the books of Samuel, Kings, and Chronicles.

-Gleason Archer, when explaining 1Samuel 13:5, which has an apparent scribal mistake in it that increases the number of chariots the Philistines had, said:
+Gleason Archer, when explaining 1Samuel 13:5, which has an apparent scribal mistake in it that increases the number of chariots the Philistines had, said the following.

 "The accurate preservation of statistics and of the spelling of proper names is notoriously difficult in manuscript transmission, and 1Samuel has more than its share of textual errors.
-But the doctrine of scriptural inerrancy guarantees only the original manuscripts of Scripture as preserved from all error; it does not guarantee absolute trustworthiness of all copies ever made from that original."
+But the doctrine of scriptural inerrancy guarantees only the original manuscripts of Scripture as preserved from all error; it does not guarantee absolute trustworthiness of all copies . . ."